 The earliest 5G deployments have used fixed wireless, similar to the wireless broadband you use at home.
-In October, Verizon rolled out its Verizon Home 5G service in a handful of cities, including Houston, Indianapolis, Los Angeles and Sacramento.
+In October 2018, Verizon rolled out its Verizon Home 5G service in a handful of cities, including Houston, Indianapolis, Los Angeles and Sacramento.
 The company announced that its 5G mobility network will go live in early 2019, with a handset from Samsung expected to launch on that network in the first half of the year.
-At Qualcomm's December tech summit, Nicki Palmer, Verizon's chief network engineering officer, described the carrier's progress as "full speed ahead" on delivering 5G mobility.
+At Qualcomm's December 2018 tech summit, Nicki Palmer, Verizon's chief network engineering officer, described the carrier's progress as "full speed ahead" on delivering 5G mobility.
 At Verizon's CES 2019 keynote in January, CEO Hans Vestberg put on a demo that showed download speeds a brisk 900 Mbps, which are good, though not the gigabit speeds we’re hoping for from 5G.

-AT&T is also on track to launch 5G wireless service in 12 cities — Atlanta, Charlotte, Dallas, Houston, Indianapolis, Jacksonville, Louisville, New Orleans, Oklahoma City, Raleigh, San Antonio and Waco — by the end of the year, Gordon Mansfield, AT&T's vice president of RAN and device design, told us.
+AT&T flipped the switch on 5G wireless service in 12 cities — Atlanta, Charlotte, Dallas, Houston, Indianapolis, Jacksonville, Louisville, New Orleans, Oklahoma City, Raleigh, San Antonio and Waco — in Dec.
+2019.
 In 2019, Las Vegas, Los Angeles, Nashville, Orlando, San Diego, San Francisco and San Jose will see 5G service turned on.

 "There are network operators that will be very aggressive with their plans.
 There might not be a lot of devices ready but it's important that the networks be ready."